raphael-group/chisel/README.md

 <a name="updates"></a>
 ### Recent and important updates

+- **[19-Nov-2023]** CHISEL v1.2 introduces the new commands `chisel_preprocess` and `chisel_nonormal_preprocess` to run the CHISEL pipelines to only compute RDRs and phased BAFs.
+It also introduces the new commands `chisel_combocall` and `chisel_nonormal_combocall` to run the complete CHISEL pipelines starting from computed RDRs and phased BAFs for one or more samples.
 - **[26-Jan-2022]** CHISEL v1.1 introduces the new command `chisel_nonormal` to run the complete CHISEL pipeline without a matched-normal sample.
 In addition, the new version introduces the possibility to add additional GC correction in the default mode by adding the flag `--addgccorr` and it introduces a statistical test which attempts to correct phasing errors (which can disable by the flag `--nophasecorr` in case of high quality phasing).
 - **[12-Jan-2021]** Introducing two new CHISEL commands: `chisel_prep` to generate input barcoded BAM file from standard formats, and `chisel_bedding` to generate BED files with CHISEL results.
 - **[20-Jul-2020]** CHISEL has been deposited and approved in [Bioconda](https://bioconda.github.io/recipes/chisel/README.html); check the new streamlined installation procedure.